sammymans/foodGPT/README.md

 The next step is to completely implement the computer vision aspect of the product.
 Ideally, the application will allow a user to take a photo of their fridge, pantry, or grocery receipt to easily load ingredients into their inventory ('shelf').
 We will add an algorithm to tokenize these groceries for a cohesive data pipeline.

 Additionally, a generative machine learning recipe recommendation approach should be explored.
 This method may be more effective because it will not be limited by the recipes found on food.com.
-It will also be more 'consistent' in the recipes it provides, rather than having certain recipes clearly in the 'form' of the source that added htem to food.com.
+It will also be more 'consistent' in the recipes it provides, rather than having certain recipes clearly in the 'style' of the source that added them to food.com.
 This will allow for more effective recommendations based on user preferences, ultimately reducing food waste.

 ## How it Works

 1. The user first uses the camera feature of the app to identify the new groceries they want to add to the foodGPT app
 2. The user then takes a picture of their fridge to update the list of ingredients they have using computer vision.
 It is then updated as a list.
 3. Next, the user provides a prompt to get a recommendation from the model
 4. The user can also see the list of their favourite recipes to refer to at a later time

 https://user-images.githubusercontent.com/79066805/236372270-62de19d6-d56e-4ce2-afde-92fc03527e9e.mp4